adumortier/notifications/README.md

+### Notification Microservice

 This notification microservice is used along with the Gard(in)That app.
+It allows the app to interact with the Google Calendar API and send notifications to users when they have added plants to their virtual garden.

 Gard(in)That app repository: